 Tip: These islands are among the best places to visit in Malaysia to enjoy the vibrant hues of corals.

-Located on the northwestern coast of Peninsular Malaysia, Penang is an island state that you shouldn’t miss on your trip to Malaysia.
+Located on the northwestern coast of Peninsular Malaysia, Penang is one of the finest Malaysian islands that you shouldn’t miss on your trip.
 Famous as an exotic destination, the place offers its visitors so much to explore.
-Wonderfood Museum, Fort Cornwallis, Reclining Buddha, Burmese Temple and Waterfront Village just happen to be some of the best places in Malaysia for you to visit.
+This city’s Wonderfood Museum, Fort Cornwallis, Reclining Buddha, Burmese Temple and Waterfront Village just happen to be some of the best places in Malaysia for you to visit.

 Major Attractions: Rainbow Skywalk, Street of Harmony and Waterfront Village are some of the places you must visit.